 Give us this day our daily bread.

 The word translated “daily” presents a problem because this particular word appears nowhere else in the Greek language.
-We discover the meaning of a word by examing how it is used.
+We discover the meaning of a word by examining how it is used.
 But if the word appears only once in the entire history of the language, we don’t have any way of knowing its meaning with certainty.
 Absent other evidence from Greek, we have to look at how early translators translated this word into other languages.
-That gives us two solutions to the mystery and each of the two solutions has two variations.

 Now what??
 We take our best guess.
 My personal opinion (which is worth nothing) is bread of tomorrow (1b).
 Here’s what tips the scales for me.